RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Readme.md

 An India crowdsourcing community of action for cybersecurity, DevOps & software engineers.

-## Mission :
+## Our Mission :
-Connecting, empowering and training the Infosec community, groups and leaders to solve cybersecurity problems.
+Connect, empower and train the infosec groups, leaders and workforce to solve cybersecurity problems.

-## Vision:
+## Our Vision:
-We're on a mission to build an India-centric cybersecurity community for the world and promote (Hacking)cybersecurity as a carer in india.
+To build an India-centric cybersecurity community for the world that promote (Hacking)cybersecurity as a carrer in india.

 ## [Departments of ResetHacker Community](/Departments.md)
 Index | Department